 He may not have hundreds of thousands of Instagram followers (yet), but that’s not to say Connor isn’t an increasingly big deal.
 A trained illustrator, he learned his craft under the prestigious Sheldon Borenstein before setting up his own creative direction and design company, COOL LLC.
 His work has already seen him work on music videos for A$AP Rocky and create album artwork for Kid Ink, and his artworks have reportedly been picked up by collectors like Michèle Lamy, Naomi Campbell and Cindy Crawford.
 Now, he’s turning his hand to make-up.

-Obsessed with his free-hand, sketched aesthetic, Nars gave Connor full creative control, allowing him not only to design the packaging to house each product, but to chose and name the shades too.
+Obsessed with his free-hand, sketched aesthetic, Nars gave Connor full creative control, allowing him not only to design the packaging to house each product, but to choose and name the shades too.
 The limited edition collection consists of an eye shadow palette, four lipsticks and four lip crayons.
 He picks out Madura, a deep purple lipstick, as his favourite shade, which coincidentally, has already earned a spot in Marilyn Manson’s make-up bag after he wore a pre-launch sample for a shoot.